MSharp813/IT1025/Lab5/readme.md

 I designed my network like a infrastructure topology.
 The router has a wired connection between the two computers and the printer and a wireless connection with the wireless access point.

+## NSA/CSS

+The National Security Agency/Central Security Service (NSA/CSS) leads the U.S. Government in cryptology that encompasses both signals intelligence (SIGINT) cybersecurity products and services, and enables computer network operations (CNO) in order to gain a decision advantage for the Nation and our allies under all circumstances.

+#  Cybersecurity and Encryption

+## Information Systems Security

+If I was a part of the Amazon.com online chat I would have to make sure that peoples sensitive information would be protected and restricted from any unauthorized people.
+I would also need to have integrity to not alter the information I have accessed.
+I would also have to make sure that the servers would be available twenty-four hours a day, seven days a week.

+Unlocking an iphone, logging in to a computer, and withdrawing money from an ATM all require authentication.
+They could be converted to multi-factor authentication by asking for a finger print and a passcode for iphone, a facial scan and a password for unlocking a computer, and a ask for a pin and the card for the ATM.

+An access control list, or ACL is when a list of users who have the ability to take specific actions can be created for each information resource that an organization wishes to manage.
+ACLs are simple to understand and maintain, but each information resource is managed separately, so if a security administrator wanted to add or remove a user to a large set of information resources, it would be quite difficult.
+And as the number of users and resources increase, ACLs become harder to maintain.
+With RBAC, instead of giving specific users access rights to an information resource, users are assigned to roles and then those roles are assigned the access.
+This allows the administrators to manage users and roles separately, simplifying administration and, by extension, improving security.
+To send an encrypted message, you obtain the public key, encode the message, and send it.
+The recipient then uses the private key to decode it.
+We need public key encryption to help with cybersecurity.
+Public key enryption makes it harder for unauthorized people to get other's personal information.

+# Cryptography

+In Caesar Cipher the encryption message changed based on the number which shifted the letters so each letter stood for a different letter.
+Hello with a shift of four is Khoor.

+In the frequency fingerprint encryption the letters you typed in the message were used to fill up a bar the messured how many times you typed in the message.
+The only difference it would have in a different language would be the letters.
+Hello in this encryption would fill up the h, e, and o bar once and the l bar twice.
+Typing jdqnn with a shift word of bye leaves the decrypted message as hello.

+## Brute-Force

+A brute-force attack tries every possible decryption key for a cipher.
+Kerckhoffs’s principle states that a cipher should still be secure even if everyone knows how the cipher works and someone else has the ciphertext.
+Kerckhoff believes that a ciphr should still be secure even if there is a brute force attack.

+A polyalphabetic cipher is any cipher based on substitution, using multiple substitution alphabets.